PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Experimental Results

-\textbf{Effect of warmup window size ($w$)}: In this set of experiments, we vary the hyperparamter $w$ that controls the number of epochs (after passing the partial convergence test) we let the LoRA parameters train along with the full model before freezing the latter.
+In this set of experiments, we vary the hyperparameter $w$ that controls the number of epochs (after passing the partial convergence test) we let the LoRA parameters train along with the full model before freezing the latter.
 The objective is to study the effect of the guidance provided by the full model to the LoRA parameters for different window sizes.
 The set of values we use are $w = {5, 10, 15}$.
-We set $\tau = 0.50$ and $\zeta = 2.5$ corresponding to Exp2 from Table~\ref{tab:tau_zeta_exp}.
+We set $\tau = 0.50$ and $\zeta = 2.5$ corresponding to Exp2.
 This setting results in the training mode switching to only the LoRA parameters (with the base model frozen) at around the $150$-th epoch.
 We know from Figure~\ref{fig:motivation_fig} that it is during this phase of the training cycle that the base model weights largely stabilize for it to be able to provide the necessary guidance.
 The results are shown in Figure~\ref{fig:warmup_ablation}.
 We present the loss curves (Figure~\ref{fig:warmup_loss}) and epoch times (Figure~\ref{fig:warmup_speed}) for warmup window sizes $w \in {5, 10, 15}$, with the full model serving as the baseline, evaluated from epoch 135 onward.
-The epoch times exhibit the expected trend: a shorter warmup window triggers an earlier transition to LoRA-only training, thereby yielding greater performance gains.
+The epoch times exhibit the expected trend: a shorter warmup window triggers an earlier transition to LoRA-only training, yielding greater performance gains.

-For cross-entropy loss, the baseline model achieves marginally better performance than the \prelora{} variants.
-Notably, the configuration with $w=15$ temporarily outperforms the baseline during the warmup phase (highlighted between the vertical lines in Figure~\ref{fig:warmup_loss}), before converging to the performance of the other window sizes.
-We hypothesize that excessively short warmup windows fail to provide sufficient guidance for adapting the LoRA parameters, while overly long warmup windows allow the base model to absorb the majority of weight updates, limiting adaptation in the LoRA parameters.
-Consequently, after the warmup phase, the $w=15$ configuration exhibits a momentary increase in loss until the LoRA weights stabilize, eventually converging to the performance of other settings.
+For cross-entropy loss, the baseline slightly outperforms the \prelora{} variants overall.
+The w=15 configuration briefly surpasses the baseline during the warmup phase (Figure~\ref{fig:warmup_loss}) before converging with other settings.
+Short warmup windows may insufficiently guide LoRA adaptation, whereas longer warmup periods shift most updates to the base model, limiting LoRA learning.
+Hence, w=15 shows a temporary post-warmup loss increase before stabilizing and converging.